weaviate/weaviate-io/_posts/blog/2022-10-04-How-to-Choose-a-Sentence-Transformer-from-Hugging-Face.md

 I believe the core difference between **Exact Semantic Match** and **Relational Inference** is whether the task requires some level of intermediate relational processing.
 For example, in the Natural Language Inference task, it isn’t enough to say “Bowen likes Ice Cream” is equivalent to “I saw Bowen eating Ice Cream.”
 The model must learn an intermediate function of entailment.
 These intermediate functions must be learned for Natural Language Inference, Fact Verification, Question Answering, and so on more so than tasks like aligning English to French translations or detecting Question paraphrases.

+### Question Answering vs Fact Verification
-I believe these two high-level categories are a good starting place for taxonomizing these datasets.
+These two high-level categories are a good starting place for taxonomizing these datasets.
 However, there are still noticeable differences within each category.
 For example, what makes **Question Answering** different from **Fact Verification** for evaluating the quality of a Sentence Transformer?
 Quite simply, questions have a unique style compared to facts.
 So while the retrieval task is similar in returning the most suitable answers or evidence, the slight difference in question versus stated fact will have an impact on performance.
 We advise readers to look for these subtle differences when choosing a Sentence Transformer for your use case.

+### Task contruction
 Another important idea in **Task** construction – that leads nicely to the next topic of **Scale** – is to discuss Supervised and Self-Supervised Learning.
 Supervised Learning requires humans to annotate the data, whereas Self-Supervised does not.
 Self-Supervised lets us take advantage of internet-scale data.
 However, unlike the autoregressive GPT style algorithm, embedding learning hasn’t converged to a single task within Self-Supervised data.

 The most common Self-Supervised **Task** heuristic is to use neighboring passages as positive pairs.
 This works pretty well since most neighboring passages tend to be semantically related.
 As shown in the 1B training pairs examples, there are many natural cases of this on the internet as well – such as Reddit post-comment pairs or Stack Exchange question-answer pairs.

+### Task recap
 So generally when choosing a Sentence Transformer for your use case, we want to find the best alignment between **Domain** and **Task** with one of the many pre-trained models.
 Another key element to understand when looking at the datasets used in training is the **Scale**.
 Deep Learning models generally benefit from larger-scale datasets, but this may come at the cost of noisy labeling – especially when the model size is not scaled up with the dataset.

 ## Scale